johntomlinsonn/Math-MCP/README.md

 # Math-MCP
-A math MCP server to improve math related hallucinations from AI models
+A math MCP server to reduce math related hallucinations from AI models